Eight Common Traits Of The INFP Personality Type

 The INFP personality type is frequently referred to as the “healer” personality type because of an INFP’s desire to help others, demonstrate empathy, and find unconventional solutions to problems.
 INFPs have also been styled as “thoughtful idealists” and “mediators.”

-What is the best trait INFP has?
+What is the best trait of an INFP?

 The “best” INFP personality traits are highly dependent on the individual and their circumstances.
 INFPs likely agree on broad traits, but each person is unique, and their individual presentation of their personality will depend on their specific situation.
 Each INFP may see a particular trait that is “best” for them.